 Upon reception of the MULTICAST DISTRIBUTION SETUP REQUEST message the gNB-CU shall allocate F1-U resources and reply accordingly to the gNB-DU in the MULTICAST DISTRIBUTION SETUP RESPONSE message.

-If the MC F1-U Context usage IE in the MBS Multicast F1-U Context Descriptor IE is set to "ptp forwarding" the gNB-CU shall, if supported, use the MRB Progress Information IE to determine at which PDCP SN to start transmitting multicast data to the gNB-DU.
+If the MRB Progress Information IE is included in the MULTICAST DISTRIBUTION SETUP REQUEST message, the gNB-CU shall, if supported, use it to determine at which PDCP SN to start transmitting multicast data to the gNB-DU.

 Not modified